nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

    **Expected**: Connoisseur will prompt user to add details of recommendation.

-*Duplicate review or recommendation title, case insensitive)*
+*Duplicate review or recommendation title, case-insensitive)*

 1. **Test Case**: `Avengers`